synfinatic/aws-sso-cli/README.md

 Flags:

- * `--clipboard`, `-c` -- Copy URL to clipboard instead of opening it
- * `--print`, `-p` -- Print URL instead of opening it
  * `--duration <minutes>`, `-d` -- AWS Session duration in minutes (default 60)
  * `--arn <arn>` -- ARN of role to assume
  * `--account <account>` -- AWS AccountID of role to assume
  * `--role <role>` -- Name of AWS Role to assume (requires `--account`)

-Note that the generated URL is good for 15 minutes after it is created.
+The generated URL is good for 15 minutes after it is created.

+The common flag `--url-action` is used both for AWS SSO authentication as well as what to do with the resulting URL from the `console` command.

 ### exec